discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 - Use  <Skill name="Moa Stance"/> to grant your team free extra boon duration.
 - Summon <Skill name="Frost Spirit"/> and use <Skill name="Call of the Wild"/> to blast <Boon name="Might"/>.
 - Swap to longbow then pick up <Skill id="5516"/> if there is one.
-- <Skill name="One Wolf Pack"/> then take Mistlock and run or portal to the boss.
+- <Skill name="One Wolf Pack"/> then take _Mistlock Singularity_ and run or portal to the boss.
 - As you run in cast <Skill name="One Wolf Pack"/> (for the second time) and swap traits to <Trait name="Oppressive Superiority"/>.
 - Call <Skill name="Frost Spirit"/> to you using <Skill name="Cold Snap"/>, and cast (<Skill id="5531"/> followed by) <Skill name="Barrage"/> as MAMA Spawns.